ibexa/documentation-user/docs/ibexa_engage/ibexa_engage.md

 You can use Qualifio's existing templates and interactive elements, such as quizzes, pools, and forms, to create visually appealing, customized campaigns.
 Users can configure the backgrounds, themes, or designs, and set up a specific time frame for each campaign.

-Each campaign comes with a unique ID - string of numbers, that the platform automatically defines at the creation.
+Each campaign comes with a unique ID - string of numbers, that the platform automatically defines during the creation of campaign.
 Campaign ID is a reference to the campaign in the applications, services and data connections.

 There are two types of campaigns: